Wildanae123/Network-Data-App/README.md

 │   └── *.csv                   # Placeholder for CSV files, which likely contain lists of network devices for the application to process.
 ├── .gitignore                  # Specifies intentionally untracked files and directories that Git should ignore.
 ├── .railwayignore              # Similar to `.gitignore`, but specifically for Railway deployment to exclude certain files.
-├── BUILD.bat                   # A Windows batch script to trigger the build process for the application.
 ├── Dockerfile                  # Defines the steps to build a Docker image for containerizing the application (optional for deployment).
 ├── INSTALL.bat                 # A Windows batch script for installing necessary dependencies or setting up the application.
 ├── LICENSE                     # Contains the licensing information for the project.
 ├── railway.json                # Configuration file for deploying the application on Railway, a platform as a service.
 ├── README.md                   # Provides general information about the project, setup instructions, and usage details.
-├── RUN.bat                     # A Windows batch script to run the application after it has been built or installed.
+├── RUN-BUILD.bat               # This Windows batch script automates the build process and then launches the application once it's built or installed.
 └── START-HERE.bat              # A convenience script for new users to quickly get started with the application.
 ```